goofy5752/StockExchangeApp/README.md

 ##### Step 3: Update `appsettings.json`

-Edit the `appsettings.json` file in the `PortfolioApi`, `PortfolioServices`, etc., to configure your local environment:
+Edit the `appsettings.json` file in the `PortfolioApi`, to configure your local environment:

 *   **Connection Strings**: Update the `DefaultConnection` to point to your local machine's SQL Server instance.